Chinese ritual bronzes: Casting technology

-Piece-mold casting
+Piece-mould casting

-From the Bronze Age to the Han Dynasty, the main technique used in ancient China to cast ritual vessels, weapons and other utensils was the piece-mold casting.
-In the piece-mold process, a section mold can be formed in two ways.
-First, a clay mold is formed around the model of the object to be cast and then removed in sections.
+From the Bronze Age to the Han Dynasty, the main technique used in ancient China to cast ritual vessels, weapons and other utensils was the piece-mould casting.
+In the piece-mould process, a section mould can be formed in two ways.
+First, a clay mould is formed around the model of the object to be cast and then removed in sections.
 In the second approach, no model is required.
-Instead, create a mold inside a clay-lined container and stamp it with the desired finish.
-In both methods, mold parts are fired and then reassembled.
+Instead, create a mould inside a clay-lined container and stamp it with the desired finish.
+In both methods, mould parts are fired and then reassembled.
 Clay castings are then made, and parts removed.
 The resulting clay casting looks like a finished product, is allowed to dry, and then filed flat to form a core.
 This establishes the casting space, which determines the thickness of the finished product.
 The parts are then reassembled around the core, and the parts are cast.
-The clay molds are then broken up, and the finished castings are removed and polished with abrasives to obtain a shiny finish.
-The number of parts the mold is cut into depends entirely on the shape and design of the object to be cast.
+The clay moulds are then broken up, and the finished castings are removed and polished with abrasives to obtain a shiny finish.
+The number of parts the mould is cut into depends entirely on the shape and design of the object to be cast.